All dogs are smart. Yet no matter what breed you choose, there’s always the potential for further doggy training.

 Rottweilers are a sturdy breed who are fiercely loyal to their people.
 They are generally happy and love to learn.
 Thanks to their exceptional smarts, they are known to excel in obedience competitions.
 Not to mention they are champions at reading people and bonding deeply with anyone considered family.

 Cue the action when adding an Australian Cattle Dog to your home.
 These pals love a good dose of action and thrive on attention.
 They are also loyal to their people, perceptive of their surroundings, and deeply driven.

-Australian Cattle Dogs first purpose was to herd cattle.
+The Australian Cattle Dog’s first purpose was to herd cattle.
 Today they continue to live active whether it’s a run through the park or a stroll downtown.
-Aussies are quick to observe what is going on and they have no problem bringing smiles to faces.
+Plus, Aussies are quick to observe what is going on and they have no problem bringing smiles to faces.

 Excellent Working Dog Breeds

 Following the top ten brightest dog breeds is a variety of excellent working dog breeds.
 Each of these breeds will typically learn a new command after hearing it between five and fifteen times and obey a command 85% of the time.